 Copyright © 2025.
 All Rights Reserved.

-HAkA berupaya keras untuk memperkuat perlindungan, konservasi, dan pemulihan Hutan Aceh tersisa dan berfokus di Kawasan Ekosistem Leuser (KEL) dari ancaman yang ada.
-Kami secara aktif mempromosikan pentingnya KEL sebagai salah satu bentang alam utama untuk solusi berbasis alam ...
+HAkA berupaya untuk memperkuat perlindungan, konservasi, dan pemulihan Hutan Aceh tersisa dan berfokus di Kawasan Ekosistem Leuser (KEL) dari ancaman yang ada.
+Kami secara aktif mempromosikan pentingnya KEL sebagai salah satu bentang alam utama untuk solusi berbasis alam.

 Copyright HAkA © 2025.
 All Rights Reserved.